jerodsanto/blog/content/_index.md

 ---
-title: "On software, life, & the space between"
+title: "Buy the truth, and sell it not"
 home: true
 ---